-Directors' liabilities
+Directors' indemnities

-The Company has made qualifying third-party indemnity provisions for the benefit of its directors which were made during the year and remain in force at the date of this report.
+The Company has made qualifying third party indemnity provisions for the benefit of its direcotrs which were made during the year and remain in force at the date of this report.

-Disclosure of information to the auditor
+Disclosure of information to the auditors

-Each director has taken steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the Company's auditor is aware of that information.
-The directors confirm that there is no relevant information that they know of and of which they know the auditor is unaware.
-This confirmation is given and should be interpreted in accordance with the provisions of Section 418 of the Companies Act 2006.
+Each director has taken steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the Company's auditors are aware of that information.
+The directors confirm that there is no relevant information that they know of and of which they know the auditors are unaware.
+This disclosure is given and should be interpreted in accordance with the provisions of Section 418 of the Companies Act 2006.